arke-so/mini-arke-frontend/ASSIGNMENT.md

 ## What comes next?

-The next step will be a 30-minute technical session where we'll work together on top of the code you submitted.
+The next step will be a 45-60 minute technical session where we'll work together on top of the code you submitted.
 This could be expanding the feature, writing tests, or something similar.
 Make sure to keep the project running on your local environment so we can dive right in.

 After the technical portion, we'll spend some time getting to know each other better, learning about your background, what you're looking for in your next role, and answering any questions you have about the team and how we work.
 We'll follow up with you for next steps!